 Bring your passport.

-    The tax refund program is only available to non-EU citizens, and you are required to show your passport in order to file a claim.
+The tax refund program is only available to non-EU citizens/residents, and you are required to show your passport in order to file a claim.
 I did not have my passport on me one day and was able to use my driver’s license from the USA at most places.
 One cashier refused this form of ID but luckily I found a photo of my passport on my phone that she accepted.

 Meet the minimum purchase amount.

 You must spend at least 154.94€ at one time in one store in order to collect the tax refund.
 So, it’s best to choose stores where you can buy several items on your list instead of spending 30-50€ in different stores.

 At the cash register ask the cashier for the tax free form, present your ID and have the cashier fill out the necessary information.
 MAKE SURE TO CHECK YOUR PAPERWORK BEFORE YOU LEAVE THE STORE!
 I had trouble collecting a refund from one store because the cashier made a bad copy of the refund paperwork.
 She copied the receipt on top of the form and covered up most of the useful information.
 I did not notice this until I was at the airport and had to plead my case with the customs officer and the money exchange clerk, both of whom did not want to accept it.